CivicActions/ssp-toolkit/docs/controls/IA.md

 Project is responsible for provisioning and de-provisioning end user accounts, which must comply with the strict password policies that are enforced by the website's software configuration, as described in IA-5.

 #### a

 ##### AWS

 AWS built-in features of Identity and Access Management (IAM) provides minimum password complexity enforcement, but the characteristics to enforce must be manually configured by the customer.
-Refer to http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_account-policy.html
+Refer to <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_account-policy.html>

-#### a

 ##### Drupal